fadesibert/pylunderbunny/README.md

 # pylunderbunny
 Cycling Integration App

+# Architecture
-# Uses Micropython, intended to run on the esp32
+Uses Micropython, intended to run on the esp32